Dalton (unit): Joint definition by IUPAP and IUPAC

-Adoption by the BIPM
+Adoption by BIPM

 The IUPAC 1961 definition of the unified atomic mass unit, with that name and symbol "u", was adopted by the International Bureau for Weights and Measures (BIPM) in 1971 as a non-SI unit accepted for use with the SI.

 Unit name

 In 1993, the IUPAC proposed the shorter name "dalton" (with symbol "Da") for the unified atomic mass unit.
 As with other unit names such as watt and newton, "dalton" is not capitalized in English, but its symbol, "Da", is capitalized.
 The name was endorsed by the International Union of Pure and Applied Physics (IUPAP) in 2005.

-In 2003 the name was recommended to the BIPM by the Consultative Committee for Units, part of the CIPM, as it "is shorter and works better with [the SI] prefixes".
-In 2006, the BIPM included the dalton in its 8th edition of the formal definition of SI.
+In 2003 the name was recommended to the BIPM by the Consultative Committee for Units, part of the CIPM, as it "is shorter and works better with [SI] prefixes".
+In 2006, the BIPM included the dalton in its 8th edition of the SI brochure of formal definitions as a non-SI unit accepted for use with the SI.
 The name was also listed as an alternative to "unified atomic mass unit" by the International Organization for Standardization in 2009.
 It is now recommended by several scientific publishers, and some of them consider "atomic mass unit" and "amu" deprecated.
-In 2019, the BIPM retained the dalton in its 9th edition of the formal definition of SI while dropping the unified atomic mass unit from its table of non-SI units accepted for use with the SI, but secondarily notes that the dalton (Da) and the unified atomic mass unit (u) are alternative names (and symbols) for the same unit.
+In 2019, the BIPM retained the dalton in its 9th edition of the SI brochure, while dropping the unified atomic mass unit from its table of non-SI units accepted for use with the SI, but secondarily notes that the dalton (Da) and the unified atomic mass unit (u) are alternative names (and symbols) for the same unit.